natanfudge/Auto-Using/README.md

 ## Changelog

+### 0.4.0
+- Completions no longer appear when typing a variable name

+If completions are appearing when they shouldn't, or not appearing when they should, please make an issue.

 ### 0.3.3
 - Increased the amount of references you can import from mscorelib (~900 references) to entire .NET base library (~3000 references).